VipulDavda/condor_wn/README.md

        condor_wn is a Linux-only tool that displays a snapshot information about jobs running on the HTcondor cluster.
 The condor_wn tool is written in python using the client-side APIs for HTCondor and the ClassAd language.
-Name
-       condor_wn is a command line tool to gathers information about the HTcondor jobs on a cluster and displays it in a pretty format.

-Tested
-       Python 2.6 and 2.7

-Setup
-       The script should be installed in the directory /usr/local/bin directory The condor_wn.yaml file should be located in the /usr/local/etc directory

-Synopsis
-       condor_wn  [ --list <all:offline:online:multicore> ] [ --column n ] [ --descending ]
-                  [ --summary ]
-                  [ --workernode <workernode> ]
-                  [ --user <username> ]
-                  [ --online <workernode> ]
-                  [ --offline <workernode> ]
-                  [ --html ]
-                  [ --help ]

-Description
-       condor_wn is a Linux-only tool that displays a snapshot information about jobs running on the HTcondor cluster.
-The condor_wn tool is written in python using the client-side APIs for HTCondor and the ClassAd language.
-Name
-       condor_wn is a command line tool to gathers information about the HTcondor jobs on a cluster and displays it in a pretty format.

-Tested
-       Python 2.6 and 2.7

-Setup
-       The script should be installed in the directory /usr/local/bin directory The condor_wn.yaml file should be located in the /usr/local/etc directory

-Synopsis
-       condor_wn  [ --list <all:offline:online:multicore> ] [ --column n ] [ --descending ]
-                  [ --summary ]
-                  [ --workernode <workernode> ]
-                  [ --user <username> ]
-                  [ --online <workernode> ]
-                  [ --offline <workernode> ]
-                  [ --html ]
-                  [ --help ]

-Description
-       condor_wn is a Linux-only tool that displays a snapshot information about jobs running on the HTcondor cluster.
-The condor_wn tool is written in python using the client-side APIs for HTCondor and the ClassAd language. html option creates an html file of the above tables

-       If multiple worker nodes has to be onlined or offlined, a comma separated list can be used.
-       "ALL" input with either --online or --offline option can be used to onlined/offlined all worker nodes.

 Options
        --list <all:offline:online:multicore>  {same as -l}